namoscato/todaypgh/content/story/2020/05/index.md

 #### One day what do you hope for?

 People need to realize that through play and interactions with our peers, there is education.
 Especially for the little ones, the value of play is so incredibly important.
 I hope one day we get back to what is developmentally appropriate for each child.
 Education has changed constantly over the years, but the way people develop and grow has not changed.
 This is important to remember.
 Over time, I have seen that motivation is seen through play and excitement.
 Conversation is so important, and this is fostered when play is encouraged.
 I hope people one day realize that interaction with students is so important.
-Teaching isn’t rocket science.
-In fact, it is harder.
+“Teaching isn’t rocket science.
+In fact, it is harder” - Ryan Fuller.
 There are days sometimes when we feel like we have failed.
 You just have to keep going with a positive spirit and look for the sunshine.

 One of my favorite messages for the future is the following: